justoy/auto_fill_form/README.md

-# LLM Autofill Extension
+# Seamless Form AutoFiller Chrome Extension

 A powerful Chrome extension that uses Large Language Models to automatically detect and suggest completions for web forms with intelligently organized profile data.
 Features multiple profile management, categorized data organization, and seamless form detection with tab-key confirmation for enhanced productivity.

 ## What's New 🚀

 - **⚡ Auto-Fill with Tab Confirmation**: Forms are automatically detected and filled with suggestions - press Tab to accept
-- **🎛️ Enable/Disable Toggle**: Easy toggle in the popup to turn auto-fill on/off
+- **🎛️ Enable/Disable Toggle**: Easy toggle in the Settings to turn auto-fill on/off
 - **📂 Profile Categories**: Organize your data into logical groups (Personal, Address, Passport, etc.)
 - **👥 Multiple Profiles**: Create separate profiles for work, personal, travel, and more
 - **🎛️ Simplified Field Management**: Just enter field names - keys are auto-generated